 When done right, objectives present a clear picture of what you are trying to achieve and show you what that success looks like.
 With that, you can easier see what your company and teams should be focused on.

 One of the main purposes of Gretel is to help focus your marketing team on what the company needs to achieve by bringing the right data at the right moment to help you prioritize your tasks and focus on anomalies or problems that are happening on real time.

 In this article, we go through the process of implementing the very same framework we use at Gretel.
 It's based on a common framework called OKRs (Objectives and Key Results).
 Let's jump right into it.

 Look at the diagram below.
 This diagram shows us each step of the process and how everything is connected.
 We're going to go through each step and cover what each one entails.

 Where do you want your company to be?
 You've almost certainly heard and spoken about this before.
-It's all about the tomorrow and where you want to be.
-Your company vision isn't some bullshit, pipedream sentence that you spew around.
+It's all about tomorrow and where you want to be.
+Your company's vision isn't some pipedream sentence that you spew around.
 It's a realistic vision for where you want to take your company next.
 If you don't quite have this in place yet, it's worth taking a step back and figuring out.

 What do we need to achieve to get us closer to our vision?
 That's what our objectives do.
 Each one we successfully complete takes us closer to our company vision.
 So think about your vision and what needs to happen to get there.